 Information about the directors

-The names and particulars of the directors in office during or since the end of the financial year and their roles as at the date of this report are as follows:
+The names and particulars of the directors in office during or since the end of the financial year and their roles during the year are as below.
+All the Bank's directors are independent non-executive directors.